AIA Iowa Office

 Graphic Design Overview:

 RDG worked with RDG's interior designers to create a cohesive and inspiring office environment while incorporating elements from the AIA brand to ensure recognition of their new space.
-The solution included honor wall graphics, translucent office dividers, custom conference room wallpaper, reception area identity, as well as, window graphics.
+The solution included honor wall graphics, translucent office dividers, custom conference room wallpaper, reception area identity and window graphics.
+RDG also documented the integrated design process for the facility and produced a video that is used by AIA Iowa to promote how they incorporate and benefit sustainable design practices in their new offices.

 Interior Design Overview: